Is My Life Insurance Plan a Tax Shelter? (And if So … So What?)

 For tax professionals reviewing the structural integrity of these arrangements, the mathematical transition to an unregistered tax shelter is triggered by the following statutory chain:

 • ITA Section 143.2(7): Classifies the financing as a “limited-recourse amount” if the arrangement lacks a bona fide written agreement requiring the principal to be fully repaid within 10 years.
+Additionally, 143.2(12) was added to stop promoters from using short-term renewable loans to bypass the 10-year repayment requirement (Sherman).

 • ITA Section 237.1(6): Explicitly states that without a mandatory Tax Shelter Identification Number, no person may claim any deduction related to the arrangement.
 This statutory mechanism allows the CRA to automatically disallow all interest or Net Cost of Pure Insurance (NCPI) deductions claimed through the structure.